ParthSethia/mantra_task/README.md

 # Multimodal Video Chat Assistant

 A sophisticated AI-powered system for intelligent video analysis, event recognition, and multi-turn conversational chat.
 This system processes videos efficiently to identify key moments, extract insights, and provide intelligent summarization across various domains including surveillance, educational content, podcasts, and general video analysis.

+**[IMPORTANT NOTE!!!]**

+**Note:** For the testing, in the configuration file, the `fps_target` was set as 1.
+Set it to a higher number for better results.
+See the config information for more.

+**Note:** For testing the smallest model of whisper was used.
+That didn't work properly (Bad Transcription).
+Set a higher size in the config for the correct transcript results.
+Same goes for Florence - 2 and Blip.
+Use Ollama based VLMs for better results but will increase thre processing time.

 ## 🎯 Features